astriaai/astria-docs/docs/api/0-overview.md

 ## Idempotency

+Idempotency is a principle in programming which means that the same operation (a request in our case) can be made multiple times without changing the result.
+This can be useful when a request is interrupted and you want to make sure it is processed only once, and avoid duplicate objects.

 Idempotency can be enabled for the account in the [API settings](https://www.astria.ai/users/edit#api).

-For tunes request with the same title, idempotency will return the existing tune object and will not create a new one.
+For tunes request with the same `title`, idempotency will return the existing tune object and will not create a new one.
 This is useful for cases where you want to make sure you don't create duplicate tunes.
 In this case set the tune title to a unique value such as a UUID which identifies the transaction.

-For prompts request with the same text and seed, idempotency will return the existing prompt object and will not create a new one.
+For prompts request with the same `text` and `seed`, idempotency will return the existing prompt object and will not create a new one.